nikivazou/propositional-equality/README.md

-# Supplementary matterial for Haskell'22 submission #40: How to Safely Use Extensionality in Liquid Haskell
+# Code for Haskell'22 submission #40: How to Safely Use Extensionality in Liquid Haskell

 - `proofs-and-definitions.pdf` contains the missing definitions and proofs from section 5.